 Be careful around metal detectors and security wands.

-You should tell your doctor about every shock you feel from your ICD.
+Tell your health care provider about every shock you feel from your ICD.
 The settings of your ICD may need to be adjusted, or your medicines may need to be changed.

 ICD - discharge; Defibrillation - discharge

 Swerdlow CD, Hayes DL, Zipes DP.
 Pacemakers and cardioverter-defibrillators.
-In: Libby P, Bonow RO, Mann DL, Zipes DP, eds.
+In: Mann DL, Zipes DP, Libby P, et al, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
-9th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 38.
+10th ed.
+Philadelphia, PA: Elsevier Saunders; 2014:chap 36.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2015, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.